 - The Extension Applies to Individuals and Corporations—The extension is relevant for individuals with under 1 million dollars in taxes owed and companies with under 10 million dollars in taxes owed.

 In this time of uncertainty, feeling anxious about your future can come so naturally.
 Try to stay calm, focus on your health and wellness, and remain hopeful for improvement in the days to come.
-At Fricke & Associates, P.C., business is as usual.
+At Fricke & Associates, LLC, business is as usual.
 We are open and available to prepare your tax returns.
 You may drop off your information at our office or for your convenience use our client portal to electronically transmit your documents.